Chronic Idiopathic Constipation (CIC)

 Offers Telehealth

-Darren Brenner is a Gastroenterologist in Chicago, Illinois.
-Dr. Brenner has been practicing medicine for over 23 years and is rated as an Elite provider by MediFind in the treatment of Chronic Idiopathic Constipation (CIC).
-His top areas of expertise are Chronic Idiopathic Constipation (CIC), Irritable Bowel Syndrome (IBS), Diarrhea, Gastrectomy, and Colonoscopy.
+Darren Brenner is a Gastroenterologist practicing medicine in Chicago, Illinois.
+He has been practicing medicine for over 24 years.
+Dr. Brenner is rated as an Elite provider by MediFind in the treatment of Chronic Idiopathic Constipation (CIC).
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Chronic Idiopathic Constipation (CIC), Irritable Bowel Syndrome (IBS), Diarrhea, Gastrectomy, and Colonoscopy.
+Dr. Brenner is board certified in American Board Of Internal Medicine - Gastroenterology (Certified).

 Elite in Chronic Idiopathic Constipation (CIC)